tsanket8329/DSA-Practise/README.md

 Another flag ensures no invalid digits are present.
 Valid transformed numbers are counted and returned as the result.
 This solution is simple, efficient, and suitable for beginner-level problem solving

+HACKERRANK 28: JAVA STRING TOKEN
+Problem: Java String Tokens 📌 Problem Statement

+Given a string s, split it into tokens.
+A token is defined as a sequence of one or more English alphabetic letters.

+Print:

+Total number of tokens Each token on a new line 🔹 Input